 Played, endorsed, and distributed by Douglas Blue Feather

-"I have been playing and selling High Spirits Flutes for over sixteen years.
+"I have been playing and selling High Spirits Flutes for over seventeen years.
 For the price and quality in both craftsmanship and sound, they are the best you will ever find.
 That's why High Spirits Flutes are my only choice."

 "When you buy a flute from me, I will personally pick out the best sounding one for you from my stock and personally package and ship your flute."